 Cub Scouts in 2nd Grade or older can earn NOVA awards.
 This year the NOVA award program is focused around Technology.

-The Bear Carnival is an annual tradition for our October pack meeting.
+Our third grade Bear Den is exited to host our annual tradition, the Bear Carnival, for our October pack meeting.
 The Bear den creates games of luck and skill and awards prizes.

 You can find the Pack at Halloween Happenings, and October is also our first pack service project of the school year.
 Historically, we have volunteered with a collaboration of churches to run games for the community at a Trunk or Treat.